 Upon graduation you will be awarded a degree certificate in Psychology.
 As a Bachelor of Science you can enter the labour market.
 Most students however, decide to continue their studies and obtain their Master’s degree because they expect further specialisation contributes to even better career perspectives.

 After obtaining your Bachelor's degree in Psychology you can specialise by choosing a Master's programme, in a specific field.
-The Graduate School of Psychology offers the following one-year Master's programmes:
+The Graduate School of Psychology offers the following Master's programmes:

 As a Master's graduate, you will have developed an academic level of thinking and working.
 You will know how to analyse psychological problems and develop research questions on the basis of these problems.